c4tk/c4tk/src/content/events/seattle/2014/about.md

 This May, we want to develop new technologies to transform lives through a holistic Christian approach that combats social injustice, creates a culture of generosity, facilitates spiritual justice and unleashes the fullest capacity of each individual.

 Code for the Kingdom is a weekend Hackathon where global issues are tackled with a Christian perspective.
-Join us at Redwood City, CA as we battle the challenges confronting people all over the world.
+Join us at Seattle, WA as we battle the challenges confronting people all over the world.

 {{> register-button}}
 <hr/>